Returning home from work, a blonde was shocked

 GOD GIVE ME STRENGTH TO MAKE THIS ROUND

-SO MANY LIVES, I HOLD IN HAND,
+SO MANY LIVES, I HOLD IN

 SO MANY PEOPLE WITH DEMANDS.